The Braeval distillery (formerly known as Braes of Glenlivet) was one of the

 It might scare some people away, but I admire the uncompromising character.

-These were not all (official & independent) bottlings of Braeval Scotch whisky I've tried over the years.
+Those were not all (official & independent) bottlings of Braeval I've tried over the years, but the notes should